alessandropellegrini/personal-website/_main_pages/curriculum.md

                       url="https://www.sparta.eu/"
                       grant="EU H2020 Project, Grant Agreement #830892"
                       funding="16 M€"
                       description="The digital era has brought with it many advantages for mankind, but the issue of secure data exchange remains among the most significant concerns.
-The EU-funded SPARTA project is bringing together a unique set of actors at the crossroads of scientific excellence, technological innovation and social sciences to address the issue of cybersecurity.
-The project aims to set up unique collaborations, build transformative capabilities and form world-leading expertise centres.
-Through innovative governance, ambitious demonstration cases and active community engagement, SPARTA intends to re-think the way cybersecurity research is performed in Europe across various domains and fields of expertise."
+The EU-funded SPARTA project is bringing together a unique set of actors at the crossroads of scientific excellence, technological innovation, and the social sciences to address cybersecurity.
+The project aims to establish unique collaborations, build transformative capabilities, and form world-leading expertise centres.
+Through innovative governance, ambitious demonstration cases and active community engagement, SPARTA intends to rethink the way cybersecurity research is performed in Europe across various domains and fields of expertise."
 %}
 {% include project.html dates="2018 &rarr; 2019"
                       acronym="EvoATM"